Charlie Puth: 2015–2016: "See You Again" and Nine Track Mind

 Puth starred as Meghan Trainor's love interest in the music video for her song "Dear Future Husband", released in March 2015.
 In the video, she meets Puth on an online dating service and he comes to Trainor's home with a carryout pizza, which succeeds in impressing her.
 On May 1, 2015, Puth released a five-song extended play, Some Type of Love.
 In June 2015, he released the promotional single "Nothing but Trouble" with Lil Wayne, from the soundtrack to the documentary 808: The Movie.
 During 2015, Puth worked on several albums of other artists.
 He co-wrote and produced the "Broke" and "Pull Up" for Jason Derulo's album Everything Is 4, co-wrote "Bombastic" with Bonnie McKee from the album of the same title, and produced "Working Class Heroes (Work)" on CeeLo Green's album Heart Blanche.

-Pre-orders for Puth's debut studio album Nine Track Mind began on August 20, 2015, along with the second single "One Call Away".
+Pre-orders for Puth's first full-length album Nine Track Mind began on August 20, 2015, along with the second single "One Call Away".
 The song peaked at number 12 in the United States, 26 in the United Kingdom and 4 in Australia.
 By June 2017 the song had sold 1,575,475 copies domestically.
-Puth released a remix for the song, entitled "One Call Away (Coast to Coast Mix)", featuring American rapper Tyga, American singers Ty Dolla Sign and Brett Eldredge and Mexican singer Sofia Reyes.
+Puth released a remix for the song, entitled "One Call Away (Coast to Coast Mix)", featuring the Americans Tyga, Ty Dolla Sign and Brett Eldredge and the Mexican singer Sofia Reyes.

-His debut album, Nine Track Mind, was released on January 29, 2016.
-The album debuted at number three in the United Kingdom.
-The album itself peaked at number 6 on the Billboard 200.
-It also received a score of 37 out of 100 on Metacritic, becoming the 15th worst reviewed album on the site.
-Puth embarked his debut live concert, Nine Track Mind Tour, in March 2016.
+His first full-length album, Nine Track Mind, was released on January 29, 2016.
+The album debuted at number 3 in the United Kingdom.
+It peaked at number 6 on the Billboard 200.
+It also received a score of 37 out of 100 on Metacritic, becoming the 15th worst-reviewed album on the site.
+Puth embarked on his first concert tour, the Nine Track Mind Tour, in March 2016.